• Ramotion /

 Standardization

-Although localization offers a range of benefits, making it the most popular approach among brands, there is still an alternative.
-You can also use standardization to go global.
+Although localization offers a range of benefits, making it the most popular approach among brands, there is still an alternative: global branding through standardization.

 Therefore, quite often, standardization and localization work side by side.